Barbashev Helps Knights Beat Skidding Jets 4-1

 Vegas went on the power play 41 seconds later but couldn’t stretch its lead.

-Monahan recorded his 23rd goal of the season when he tipped in a Nikolaj Ehlers’ shot at 3:31 of the second.
+Monahan recorded his 23rd goal of the season when he tipped in an Ehlers’ shot at 3:31 of the second.

 The Jets had three power plays in the middle frame but couldn’t capitalize.